Sh1Tt/oncyber/addImage/howto.md

 In the editor menu select upload and upload a .glb file.
 *You can download a .glb file from this folder*

-Place the glb in the scene.
+Position the glb in the scene.

 Select the glb with your left mouse button.

-Press "Ctrl + e" to open the script editor on the glb.
+Press "Ctrl + e" to open the script editor.

-On github copy the code from the file called glb-arweave.js.
+Go to github and copy the code from the file called glb-arweave.js.

-Paste the code into the oncyber editor.
+Back in oncyber paste the code into the editor.

-In your arweave wallet copy the txid of the image you want to use.
+Go to your arweave wallet or other source to find your asset's txid.

-In the oncyber editor replace the txid in the code with your own txid.
+In the oncyber editor replace the current txid with the txid of your asset.

 Press "Ctrl + s" to save the file.